Road signs in Canada: Ontario road signs

 The Ministry of Transportation of Ontario (MTO) also has historically used its own MUTCD which bore many similarities to the TAC MUTCDC.
 However, as of approximately 2000, MTO has been developing the Ontario Traffic Manual (OTM), a series of smaller volumes each covering different aspects of traffic control (e.g., sign design principles).

 Sign classification

-The Ontario Traffic Manual Committee categorizes all road signs into two main categories: freeway and non-freeway sign types.
-Signs are then subcategorized into two additional groups: urban and rural.
+The Ontario Traffic Manual Committee categorises all road signs into two main categories: highway and non-highway sign types.
+Signs are then sub-categorised into two additional groups: urban and rural.

 Examples of Ontario regulatory and warning road signs

 A blue metric reminder signage used in Ontario, Canada is seen near the US borders.